ooikk/Arduino-Documentation/02_MISC/02_WiFi/WiFi_Apps.md

   // Check whether the file exists before opening it bool fileExists = SD.exists(fileName);
-  // if file doesn't exist.
-The FILE_APPEND mode will creates a missing file.
+  // Open this file for appending.
+If it doesn't exist, create it.
   File file = SD.open(fileName, FILE_APPEND);

   if (!file) {